The Riesz basisness of the eigenfunctions and eigenvectors connected to the stability problem of a fluid-conveying tube with boundary control: Some background and preliminary results

-It is easily seen that the root vectors of the pencil $\mathcal{P}$ coincide with the Jordan chain of $T$, corresponding to the same eigenvalue.
-Therefore, the eigenvalues of $T$ coincide, including multiplicities, with those of the pencil $\mathcal{P}$ (or $\mathcal{M}$) and are the same as those from the boundary-eigenvalue problem \eqref{eq_1sffss1}.
-Moreover, the root functions $w_0,w_1,\ldots,w_{m}$ of \eqref{eq_1sffss1} and root vectors $y_0,y_1,\ldots,y_{m}$ of $\mathcal{M}$ are in one-to-one correspondence ($m+1$ the length of the chain of eigen- and associated functions or vectors).
-So, considering the problem of basisness in the space $\mathbb{Y}$, we will see in the sequel that it reduces in the end to that in $\bm{L}_2\left(0,1\right)$, where it is the root functions that we are concerned with.
-The question of obvious interest is as to what may be inferred from their basisness as far as what the basisness of the root vectors $x_0,x_1,\ldots,x_{m}$ of $T$ in $\mathbb{X}$ might be.
-We give a careful analysis of these matters in Section \ref{sec_4}.
+It is easily seen that a chain of root vectors of the pencil $\mathcal{P}$ coincides with a chain of root vectors of $T$, corresponding to the same eigenvalue.
+Therefore, the eigenvalues of $T$ coincide, including multiplicities, with those of the pencils $\mathcal{P}$ and $\mathcal{M}$ and are the same as those from the boundary-eigenvalue problem \eqref{eq_1sffss1}.
+Moreover, a chain of root functions $w_0,w_1,\ldots,w_{m-1}$ of \eqref{eq_1sffss1} corresponds to a chain of root vectors $y_0,y_1,\ldots,y_{m-1}$ of the pencil $\mathcal{M}$ ($m$, we recall, the length of the chains).
+If we were now to consider the problem of basisness in the space $\mathbb{Y}$ we would note that it was connected to that in $\bm{L}_2\left(0,1\right)$ and would begin with consideration of the root functions.
+So the question of obvious interest is as to what may be inferred from basisness of the root functions as far as what the basisness of a cahin of root vectors $x_0,x_1,\ldots,x_{m-1}$ of $T$ in $\mathbb{X}$ might be.
+We give a careful analysis of this matter in Section \ref{sec_4}.